'Wonder Woman,' 'Aquaman' and 'Shazam!" thrill Comic-Con

 Pratt's comment about the impact of "Guardians of the Galaxy" on his life was his only mention of the franchise on stage, which came just one day after writer and director James Gunn was fired from the third installment over past tweets.
 The actor pulled out of planned press line interviews following the news.

-In addition to showing the trailer for "Godzilla: King of the Monsters," many of the stars of "Fantastic Beasts: The Crimes of Grindelwald," like Eddie Redmayne, Jude Law, Zoe Kravitz and Ezra Miller (sporting a "Super Mario Bros."
-Toad costume) turned out to talk about their sequel as well.
+In addition to showing the trailer for "Godzilla: King of the Monsters ," many of the stars of "Fantastic Beasts: The Crimes of Grindelwald ," like Eddie Redmayne, Jude Law, Zoe Kravitz and Ezra Miller (sporting a "Super Mario Bros."
+Toadette costume) turned out to talk about their sequel as well.

 "Everything is at stake, really," Law said of the film that comes out Nov.
 16. "The depths and darkness in this story are the darkest that this world has plumbed before."